merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 Now Restart Nitro and it'll run with Nunjucks.

-**Be aware**, you'll need to adjust all your views and components to work with the new engine.
+**Be aware**, you'll need to adjust all your views and patterns to work with the new engine.
-Nitro only provides a `component` helper for handlebars.
+Nitro only provides a `pattern` helper for handlebars.

 ## Miscellaneous